CI/CD with Webhook

 GitLab registry

-The second hook definition uses the command webhook-pull-one-gitlab
+The second hook definition uses the command webhook-pull-one-gitlab which

 pulls a single image based on the argument passed.